Construction Project Management

 First-Year Capacity: 30

 This program is available to be taken on a full-time or part-time basis.
 Courses will be scheduled in the late afternoon and early evening to facilitate students who wish to take the program on a part-time basis while currently employed.
 Courses may also be scheduled to be delivered on Saturdays.
-Admission is available in both September and January.
-Students admitted in January will attend classes from January to April and from September to December.
-Courses are not delivered during the spring semester between May and August.
+Admission is available in both September and May.

-- Advanced diploma or degree from an accredited college or university in a construction-related field (e.g., architectural technology, construction engineering technology, civil engineering technology, civil engineering, environmental engineering, architectural studies) OR advanced diploma or degree in another discipline with a minimum of two (2) years of experience in construction-related work
+- A three-year advanced diploma or a degree from an accredited college or university in a construction-related field (e.g., architectural technology, construction engineering technology, civil engineering technology, civil engineering, environmental engineering, architectural studies) OR a three-year advanced diploma or a degree in another discipline with a minimum of two (2) years of experience in construction-related work

 Note re: Admission Requirements

 - Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of TOEFL iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; PTE Academic 58; Conestoga English Language Test (CELT) Band 6; or equivalent scores in other recognized standard tests of English.

 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
 You will be eligible for admission to the graduate certificate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
 Your placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

 - Submit proof of admission requirements.